 So you’ve decided to enter the wonderful world of saltwater reef tank ownership?
-Please read this article “3 reasons you need to know before set up a reef tank“ before you continue reading this page.
+Please read this article “3 reasons you need to know before setting up a reef tank“ before you continue reading this page.

 Now it’s time to start assembling the required equipment to get your saltwater tank ready for fish.
 I’ve assembled a list of the essential things you’ll need to get your saltwater fish tank setup running properly.
 There is always some disagreement over what is essential and what isn’t, but I think this is a pretty good list of the “must-haves” for setting up a saltwater aquarium kit.